syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Getting-Started.md

 </tr>
 </table>

-In order to use export to excel and export to PDF functionalities of SfDataGrid, add the below assembly to your project.
+To use the export to Excel and export to PDF functionalities of the data grid, add the following assembly to the project.

 <table>
 <tr>